Goodwin Park

 About the Location

-Over the years, Goodwin Park has evolved to meet changing recreational needs.
-In 1906, a nine-hole golf course was laid out on the Great Meadow, with another nine holes added in 1911.
+Goodwin Park has evolved beautifully with the times.
+In 1906, a nine-hole golf course took shape on the Great Meadow, with nine more holes joining the party in 1911.

-During the 1920s and World War II, the meadow served as an airfield.
-Today, Goodwin Park features a 27-hole golf course that extends nearly a mile down the center from north to south.
+The park has worn many hats - during the 1920s and World War II, the meadow even served as an airfield!
+Today, golf enthusiasts can enjoy the park's crown jewel: a 27-hole golf course that stretches nearly a mile down the center from north to south.

 All Features & Facilities